DeanLemans/deanlemans.github.io/content/00-raw/index.md

 title: 00 Raw
 tags:
   - exclude
-modified: 2026-01-24
+modified: 2026-02-05
 ---

-Also know as the true part of my site, i dont want to maintain 2 site (normal and professional 'image'), so i just decided to create a excluded folder in my site that is for normal use.
+Also know as the true part of my site, I don't want to maintain 2 site (normal and professional 'image'), so i just decided to create a excluded folder in my site that is for normal use.

-this is the true site/side of my site, the normal porion is filtered for presentation use, and is to be treated as a public folder
+this is the true site/side of my site, the normal portion is filtered for presentation use, and is to be treated as a public folder

 Alt titles:
 True site